What Are the Best Owner Operator Jobs in Florida?

 How Much Can Owner Operators Earn in Florida?

 Top 10% of owner operators in Florida clear $210,000+ annually (Owner Operator Independent Drivers Association).
-Breakdown:
+Typical earnings drivers:

 - Base Rates: $2.10–$3.40/mile